rajab12/angStripe/README.md

   }
 }

 Step 12:- If ng serve is still running when doing these updates, keep verifying if there is any break any errors in the prompt.
-Else Compiled Successfully, will be seen.
+Else Compiled Successfully, will be seen.<br />

-Step 13:- The updated UI in the browser will have, three options for $20, $30 and $50 as declared in app.component.html.
+Step 13:- The updated UI in the browser will have, three options for $20, $30 and $50 as declared in app.component.html.<br />

-Step 14:- Click one of the options and the dialog opens with the request for credit card no, card expiry date and security code of the card.
-Sample credit card no is 4242 4242 4242 4242.
-The card expiry date and the security code is the user's choice.
-Step 15:- Once the inputs are keyed in and submitted, the user get's an alert saying Token created.
+Step 14:- Once the inputs are keyed in as suggested in the index and submitted, the user get's an alert saying Token created.